odeum/odeum-code/docs/Guidelines.md

 [Example 1](https://github.com/RyanCCollins/corporate-dashboard)

 ### 5.3.14.
 Creating NPM packages containing our framework
-A big question is whether ODEUM CodeJS UI framework should transform into an NPM modulized solution or remain a documented templating/boilerplate platform.
-NPM might be another path to follow for making easier updates to both internal and external development of ODEUM CodeJS Apps and hence deployment builds.
+A big question is whether ODEUM Code UI framework should transform into an NPM modulized solution or remain a documented templating/boilerplate platform.
+NPM might be another path to follow for making easier updates to both internal and external development of ODEUM Code Apps and hence deployment builds.

 - Which parts if not all can be packaged?